 - Clean the tire and trainer roller with Windex or isopropyl alcohol to ensure it's clean and sticky

-- Start with 2 to 5 turns of the roller tension knob, then fine tune to get the right calibration number for your trainer model (see above).
+- Start with 2 to 5 full turns of the roller tension knob, then fine tune to get the right calibration number for your trainer model (see above).

 - Check main pivot bolt - loosen if needed